Senior Staff Bios

 Director of Community Relations

-Justin Goforth serves as the Director of the Medical Adherence Unit, Gay Men’s Health and Wellness Clinic, and the Community Health Division.
+Justin Goforth serves as the Director of Community Relations.
 Justin has been with Whitman-Walker in several roles since June, 2006.
-In the Medical Adherence Unit, Justin oversees Whitman-Walker’s nurse case management program, nutrition program, treatment adherence programs, social services and referrals to health providers outside Whitman-Walker.
-Gay Men’s Health and Wellness Clinic is the longest running program at Whitman-Walker and provides safer sex/sexual health counseling, STD testing and treatment and HIV testing to thousands of community members each year.
-Community Health provides health education, outreach, HIV testing and counseling and preventive health services to thousands of the District’s most vulnerable and at-risk residents each year.
+As Director of the Medical Adherence Unit, Justin oversaw Whitman-Walker’s nurse case management program, nutrition program, treatment adherence programs, social services and referrals to health providers outside Whitman-Walker.
+Justin also served as Director of the Gay Men’s Health and Wellness Clinic, the longest running program at Whitman-Walker which provides safer sex/sexual health counseling, STD testing and treatment and HIV testing to thousands of community members each year.
+He also served as Director of Community Health which provides health education, outreach, HIV testing and counseling and preventive health services to thousands of the District’s most vulnerable and at-risk residents each year.

 Justin is a Registered Nurse with over 20 years of experience working in HIV prevention and treatment.
 Justin dedicates his life to reducing the stigma of HIV by living openly as an HIV-positive gay man.